rohmerj/HYRISK-vignette/README.md

 ### Post-processing of the Results

-The output of the propagation procedure can be summarized in the form of a pair of upper and lower cumulative probability distributions (CDFs), in the form of a p-box which is closely related to upper and lower probabilities of Dempster [@Dempster67], and belief functions of Shafer [@Shafer76] as proposed by [@Baudrit07].
+The output of the propagation procedure can be summarized in the form of a pair of upper and lower cumulative probability distributions (CDFs), in the form of a p-box as proposed by [Baudrit et al. 2007](https://doi.org/10.1016/j.ijar.2006.07.001).
 The following code provides the output of the propagation phase using the *PLOT_CDF* function.
 In some situations, the analysts may be more comfortable in deriving a unique probability distribution.
-In order to support decision-making with a less extreme indicator than using either probability bounds, [@Dubois11] proposed to weight the bounds by an index *w*, which reflects the attitude of the decision-maker to risk (i.e. the degree of risk aversion).
+In order to support decision-making with a less extreme indicator than using either probability bounds, [Dubois and Guyonnet (2011)](https://doi.org/10.1080/03081079.2010.506179) proposed to weight the bounds by an index *w*, which reflects the attitude of the decision-maker to risk (i.e. the degree of risk aversion).
 This can be done using the *SUMMARY_1CDF* function as follows using two aversion weight values of respectively 30 and 50%.

 ```{r}
 #Visualisation